IP-CAM/Coinpal-Payment-Extension-for-Opencart-v.3.x/README.md

 3. Click the 'Integration' button in the lower left corner to get the corresponding Merchant Id and Secret Key
 ![](./img/api-key.png)

-## Step 2: Installing the WooCommerce Plugin on your Wordpress Site.
+## Step 2: Installing the Coinpal Plugin on your OpenCart Site.
-1. Click the  [Coinpal plug](https://github.com/CoinpalGroup/plug_wordpress/blob/main/coinpal.zip)  Download Coinpal WooCommerce Payment Plug
+1. Click the  [Coinpal plug](https://github.com/CoinpalGroup/plug_opencart/blob/master/coinpal.ocmod.zip)  Download Coinpal WooCommerce Payment Plug
-2. Go to your OpenCart admin area and click on plugins installation-> Install Plugins -> upload
+2. Go to your OpenCart admin area and click on plugins management -> plugins installation -> upload
 ![](./img/upload.png)
 3. Activate the Coinpal OpenCart Gateway
+Go to your OpenCart admin area and click on plugins management -> plugins management -> payment module
 ![](./img/install.png)
+Find the payment method Coinpal, click install
 ![](./img/edit.png)

-Go to the WooCommerce Section, click Settings.

-Press the Payments Tab at the top, Enable Coinpal, and press Manage.

 Copy and Paste all of the Settings you generated in your Coinpal Dashboard on Step #1.